 Why Insurance Companies Want a Recorded Statement

-After an accident that damages your car and leaves you injured, you will have to contact your insurance company and may also be dealing with another driver’s insurance company.
+After an Indiana auto accident that damages your car and leaves you injured, you will have to contact your insurance company and may also be dealing with another driver’s insurance company.
 Many car accident claims are easily settled by simply filing a claim.
 However, if there is a serious injury or one party is 100 percent liable for all damages, these claims become much more complicated.
 In order to make their jobs easier, insurance adjusters like to collect statements from those involved and hope these statements relieve them of at least some of their obligation to pay out on the claim.
 When the statement is a video or audio recording, it becomes much harder to dispute.
 Some adjusters will take advantage of a victim’s confusion and fear immediately following an accident to try to record a statement.
-Your best course of action is to refuse to make a statement and call an attorney.
+Your best course of action is to refuse to make a statement and call an Indiana car accident attorney.

-What Insurers Hope to Get From a Statement
+What Insurers Hope to Get From a Statement Following an Auto Accident

 It is important to remember that an insurance adjuster’s job is to investigate and settle claims while saving the company as much money as possible.
 When they interview a claimant, they are looking for any fact they can uncover to lower the value of the claim.
 Examples of these kinds of statements include the following: